mirageglobe/butlerfox/readme.rst

 Samurai
 ================================================

-Samurai (To serve) provides a simple interface to control server for administrators.
+Samurai (Kanji 武士 meaning Warrior To serve) provides a simple interface to control server for administrators.
+Samurai also runs in ninja (kanji 忍者 To shoulder responsibility) mode which is silent execution of commands.

 This script is a general bash script that installs and setups the basic applications and packages for a ubuntu based system.
 This primarily acts as a self reminder but feel free to add and improve this; by making it more efficient.